NautilusTrader

 Futures (Dated/Flex)Fixed maturity (FI_) and flex (FF_) contracts.

 Dual-product deployments: When both SPOT and FUTURES product types are configured, the adapter queries both APIs and merges the account states.
-This ensures the execution engine has visibility into collateral across both markets.
+This gives the execution engine visibility into collateral across both markets.

 Bar streaming